Unity-Technologies/com.unity.xr.certinputauto/README.md

 This package contains automated tests meant to exercise a XR Plugin Input Provider.
 Active devices must be hooked up to the machine running these tests.
 These tests do not guarantee complete compliance.
 Make sure to run the manual tests as well for full coverage.

-How to add this to your project:
+## How to add this to your project
 - Open the package manager window
 - Press the "+" button in the upper left corner of package manager, and select to add a package from a git URL.
 - In the text box that appears, paste in this URL: "https://github.com/Unity-Technologies/com.unity.xr.certinputauto.git"